 We delivered the training session at the launch of the “My Heart’s in the Highlands” project aimed at tying in the tangible heritage with the intangible elements that draw visitors to this area.
 Our session was aimed at helping the smaller museum and heritage sites of the area to feel confident about running events.
 Our course was well received.

 The event planning with Artemis was the most useful part of the day as it was fun, relevant and very enjoyable.

 The session led by Jackie Lee of Artemis was the centrepiece of the day and was well structured.
 It gave a number of useful pointers on how an event can be created and staged.

-Dr. Chris Lee of Artemis Scotland delivered an 8 week bespoke training programme for us, preceding the opening of Renfrew Community Museum.
+Dr Chris Lee delivered an 8 week (1 day a week) bespoke training programme for us, preceding the opening of Renfrew Community Museum.
 The fully interactive training programme covered everything from researching social history and objects, telling the story behind objects, the aims of a community museum, creating an exhibition and using the written word.
 This training programme was exceptionally interesting and inspiring, the interactive nature of the course encouraged us to develop and challenge ourselves and our preconceptions of what we could achieve.